About our IMAX® Theater

 The AutoNation IMAX 3D Theater and is one of only three theaters in Florida that have been designated as a Certified Giant Screen Cinema® by the Giant Screen Cinema Association.
 Our six-story-high screen, measuring 60 ft. high x 80 ft. wide, is large enough to show a whale life-size!
 Our giant screen combined with our unique theater geometry, stadium seating and IMAX sound system provides you with a truly immersive film experience.

 The AutoNation IMAX Theater was retrofitted with a 15/70mm projection system for the release of Christopher Nolan’s TENET with IMAX in mind – capturing the film with IMAX cameras, among the highest-resolution cameras in the world, and also refining the film throughout post-production in an IMAX theatre to further optimize how audiences will experience the film in IMAX.
-Only in IMAX theatres will these sequences expand vertically to fill the entire screen – providing audiences with even greater scope and breathtaking image quality for a truly immersive experience.
+Only in IMAX theatres did those sequences expand vertically to fill the entire screen – providing audiences with even greater scope and breathtaking image quality for a truly immersive experience.

 What’s unique about the IMAX camera?